Original Local

-Original Local: Indigenous Foods, Stories and Recipes from the Upper Midwest is a recipe/collage book written by Heid E. Erdrich, published by the MN Historical Society Press in Minneapolis, Minnesota.
-Heid E. Sherman is a member of the North Dakota Turtle Mountain Band of the Ojibwe people (and also half German) who is currently based in South Minneapolis.
-Her cookbook explores native american cuisine and indigenous ingredients, within a globally-aware framework that includes stories, recollections and anecdotes.
+Original Local: Indigenous Foods, Stories and Recipes from the Upper Midwest is a recipe/collage book written by Heid E. Erdrich and published by the MN Historical Society Press in Minneapolis, Minnesota.
+Heid E. Sherman is a member of the North Dakota Turtle Mountain Band of the Ojibwe people (and also half-German), currently based in South Minneapolis.
+Her cookbook explores native american cuisine and indigenous ingredients within a globally-aware framework that includes stories, recollections, and anecdotes.